angular/angular/aio/content/guide/lifecycle-hooks.md

 It just tracks the appearance and disappearance of an element in the view by recording when the directive itself is instantiated and destroyed.

 A spy directive like this can provide insight into a DOM object that you cannot change directly.
-You can't touch the implementation of a native `<div>`, or modify a third party component.
+You can't touch the implementation of a built-in `<div>`, or modify a third party component.
 You can, however watch these elements with a directive.

 The directive defines `ngOnInit()` and `ngOnDestroy()` hooks